The Orphanage (2007 film): Plot

 During a party for the orphanage's opening, Laura and Simón argue, and Simón hides from her after she slaps him across the face in a fit of frustration, which she immediately regrets.
 While looking for him, she encounters a child wearing a sack mask who shoves her into a bathroom and locks her inside.
 When Laura escapes, she realizes that Simón is missing and is unable to find him.
 That night, Laura hears several loud crashes within the walls of the orphanage.
 Police psychologist Pilar suggests to Laura and Carlos that Benigna may have abducted Simón.

 Six months later, Simón is still missing.
-While searching for him, Laura spots Benigna, who is then struck and killed by an ambulance.
-The police find evidence that Benigna worked at the orphanage, and that she had a son named Tomás, who also lived there but was kept hidden due to his facial deformity.
-A few weeks after Laura was adopted, the orphans stole the mask that Tomás wore to conceal his deformed face.
+While searching for him, Laura spots Benigna, (pushing a doll in a pram) who is then struck and killed by an ambulance.
+The police find evidence that Benigna worked at the orphanage, and that she had a son named Tomás, who also lived there but was kept hidden due to his facial deformity (with Laura seeing old footage of Tomás being made to remove his mask, presenting his face to the camera).
+A few weeks after Laura was adopted, the orphans stole the mask that Tomás wore to conceal his deformed face and damaged eye.
 Embarrassed, Tomás refused to leave his hiding place in a nearby sea cave, and the rising tide drowned him.

 Laura asks for the assistance of a medium named Aurora in the search for Simón.
-Aurora conducts a seance during which she claims to see the ghosts of the orphans crying for help.
+Aurora conducts a séance during which she claims to see the ghosts of the orphans crying for help.
 Laura discovers the remains of the orphans she grew up with in the orphanage.
 Benigna poisoned their meals and killed them for having caused Tomás's death and hid their remains in the orphanage's coal shed.
 Unable to cope with the situation, Carlos leaves the orphanage.